verafieduser/MusicAutomator/README.md

     2.1.
 Find a metadata reader for each file-extension to be supported.
     2.2.
 For data that does not follow structure, what do?
-3. Make sure library can be updated instead of just imported
+3. Make sure library can be updated instead of just imported 3.1.
+Solve better importing where you select songs to import and program create directory structure for you.
+Will require good metadata structure!
+4. Bandcamp connectivity
+    Note: this could be easy, as bandcamp links are usually:
+        "[bandname].bandcamp.com/album/[albumname with "-" as replacement for space and dots. rest is removed?]"
-4. Solve downloading
+5. Solve downloading
-    4.1.
+    5.1.
 API for soulseek
-    4.2.
+    5.2.
 Create file directory for each download.
-    4.3.
+    5.3.
 Ensure metadata is correct.
-    4.4.
+    5.4.
 What to do about other files that will be present, such as images?
-5. User settings:
+6. User settings:
-    5.1. blacklisting artists, albums, songs, genres(?)
+    6.1. blacklisting artists, albums, songs, genres(?)
-    5.2. preferred music quality, file type
+    6.2. preferred music quality, file type
-    5.3. maximum storage size
+    6.3. maximum storage size
-6. Data input APIs
+7. Data input APIs
-    6.1.
+    7.1.
 Last.fm
-    6.2.
+    7.2.
 Spotify
-    6.3.
+    7.3.
 Tidal
-7. Last.Fm Recommendations (optional, based on last.fm API success)
+8. Last.Fm Recommendations (optional, based on last.fm API success)
-8. GUI
-9. Bandcamp connectivity
+9. GUI
-    Note: this could be easy, as bandcamp links are usually:
-        "[bandname].bandcamp.com/album/[albumname with "-" as replacement for space and dots. rest is removed?]"

 ## Data sources:
 - Last.fm: